freer4/elevuetor/elevuetor-js/README.md

 Similar to `_all()` but not as dangerous, you can pass a list of ids in and load data for that subset of the model.
 Great for pre-loading sub-data of a many-to- relationship for a given record - just pass the ids list, i.e. `Database[PostModel.name].load(myCurrentPost.commentsIds)`.

 If `subset` is not passed, it will attempt to load all records for known ids that are not yet loaded in this table.
-It does not ask Mantle for the full list of ids before doing so.
+It does not ask ElevuetorDotNet for the full list of ids before doing so.

 ---

 `_save(id/data)`
 - `id/data` can be the id or the actual record reference

-Sends request to Mantle to add or update this record.
+Sends request to ElevuetorDotNet to add or update this record.

 If data is passed with no Id, it's an add.
 If an Id is passed, or data is passed with an Id, it will attempted an update.
 Mostly though, it's easier to use the
 `_save` method directly on the record itself.
 And don't loop - if you have many things to save at once, use `_saveAll`.